12traits/ingestion-api-specs/source/index.html.md

 # API limits

 - It is possible to push up to 1000 multiple items at the same time.

+# Postman Collection

+[Postman](https://www.getpostman.com/) can be very helpful when you just started an integration with 12traits API.
+With Postman you're able to call and debug the specific response data and any error messages is a powerful way.

+## How to use 12traits API Postman Collection

+1. Open Postman
+2. Click Import -> Import from link
+3. Paste the following URL: [https://www.getpostman.com/collections/9c1dc99852e00ff5c8b6](https://www.getpostman.com/collections/9c1dc99852e00ff5c8b6)
+4. Set your environment variables.

+### 12traits API variables

+- **API_KEY** - Paste your API Key here
+- **GAME_ID** - Paste your Game ID here

+Now you are ready to test 12traits API endpoints from Postman!

 # List your games